Lowering the Base of Class E Airspace on the East Coast

 • Where are the high and medium density airspace areas currently in Class G that will revert to Class E at 1500 AGL?

-kgwilson asked about 3 years ago
+kgwilson asked almost 4 years ago

 Please see the charts outlining the extent of the airspace impacted by this proposal, that have now been added to the Engage page.